MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Duplicate action commands must not be present. [*Mandatory Fix*]

-* Message actions must allow the user to complete the workflow as intended without invalid response. [*Mandatory Fix*]
+* Message actions must allow the user to complete the workflow as intended without an invalid response. [*Mandatory Fix*]

 * Apps with only action-based messaging extension must have the following end state: